naronchen/TicketViewer/README.md

-# TicketViewer
+# TicketViewer\n\n

-A ticketViewer created via Zendesk API.
+A ticketViewer created via Zendesk API. \n
-UI based on CLI
+UI based on CLI \n

-Functionality:
+Functionality:\n
-  *Displayes all tickets from the account (25 per page) *Displays one specific ticket of the account
+  *Displayes all tickets from the account (25 per page)\n *Displays one specific ticket of the account\n